 Excerpts from The Key concerning Fire Safety

-- Emergency exit paths (egress) in the bedrooms, halls and entrances must be maintained equal to the width of the door.
+- Emergency exit paths (egress) in the bedrooms, halls and entrances shall be maintained equal to the width of the door.

-- No items should be hung from the ceiling or from sprinkler heads or sprinkler pipes.
+- No items shall be hung from the ceiling or from sprinkler heads or sprinkler pipes.

-- Absolutely nothing may be hung from or attached to the ceiling.
+- Absolutely nothing shall be hung from or attached to the ceiling.

-- No lumber, trash, combustible materials, flammable liquids, gasoline powered items, kerosene heaters or lamps may be stored or used in student living areas.
+- There shall be no lumber, trash, combustible materials, flammable liquids, gasoline powered items, kerosene heaters or lamps stored or used in student living areas.

-- Only two items can be plugged directly into each wall outlet.
+- There shall be only two items plugged directly into each wall outlet.

-- Surge protector/power strip must be Fireshield brand and must be plugged directly into a wall outlet and not into another surge protector.
-Fireshield products are available in HSC Bookstore and other local outlets.
+- Surge protector/power strip shall be protected with a built-in 15 amp circuit breaker and shall be plugged directly into a wall outlet and not into another surge protector.

-- Extension cords, multi-tap adapters and cube adapters are not permitted in any student living area.
+- Multi-tap adapters and cube adapters are not permitted in any student living area.

-- Fresh cut trees or greenery are not permitted in student living areas, i.e. Christmas trees or bamboo.
+- Fresh-cut trees or greenery (i.e. Christmas trees or bamboo) are not permitted in student living areas.

-- Life Safety devices are not to be unplugged or tampered with or obstructed in any way.
+- Life Safety devices shall not be unplugged or tampered with or obstructed in any way.
 These include smoke detectors, heat detectors, sprinkler systems, pull stations, exit and emergency lights, fire extinguishers and evacuation plans, which are found in both rooms and hallways of residences.
 They are for the safety of those within that room or building.
-Obstructing or tampering with these devices, (including removing batteries) in any way is absolutely prohibited.

 - Incense is prohibited in any student living areas.

-- Open flames from any source are not permitted inside student living areas.
+- Open flames from any source are prohibited inside student living areas.

-- Storage of goods or placement of furniture must be at least 24 inches below the ceilings.
+- Storage of goods or placement of furniture shall be at least 24 inches below the ceilings.

 - Halogen lamps are not permitted on campus.

-- Charcoal grills are not allowed to be used or stored within 10 feet of any building.
+- Charcoal grills shall not be used or stored within 10 feet of any building.